-This certification applies to Amneal Pharmaceuticals LLC and its U.S. subsidiaries, including Impax Laboratories, LLC and Amneal Pharmaceuticals of New York, LLC (collectively referred to herein as “Amneal”).
-This Privacy Shield Policy sets forth the privacy principles that Amneal follows in connection with the transfer of personal information from European Economic Area (“EEA”) member countries and Switzerland to the United States.
+This certification applies to Amneal Pharmaceuticals LLC and its wholly owned U.S. subsidiaries, including Impax Laboratories, LLC and Amneal Pharmaceuticals of New York, LLC (collectively referred to herein as “Amneal”).
+This Privacy Shield Policy sets forth the privacy principles that Amneal follows in connection with the transfer of personal information from European Economic Area (“EEA”) member countries to the United States.

-Amneal has certified to the U.S. Department of Commerce that it complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework and the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Access, Security, Data Integrity and Purpose Limitation, and Recourse, Enforcement and Liability (collectively, the “Privacy Shield”).
+Amneal has certified to the U.S. Department of Commerce that it complies with the EU-U.S. Privacy Shield Framework and the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Access, Security, Data Integrity and Purpose Limitation, and Recourse, Enforcement and Liability (collectively, the “Privacy Shield”).
 If there is any conflict between this Privacy Shield Policy and data subject rights under the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program and to view our certification page, please visit https://www.privacyshield.gov/.

 With respect to personal data received or transferred pursuant to the Privacy Shield, Amneal is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission (the “FTC”).